-Policy 21.7: Make convenient transfers between transit lines, systems and modes possible by establishing common or closely located terminals for local and regional transit systems, by coordinating fares and schedules, and by providing bicycle access and secure bicycle parking.

-Plan and Policies Summary Mission Bay North Redevelopment Plan (1998) and Mission Bay South Redevelopment Plan (2018) The Mission Bay North Redevelopment Plan (1998) and Mission Bay South Redevelopment Plan (2018) define development and transportation goals for the 4th and King Street Station area.
+Plan and Policies Summary Policy 21.7: Make convenient transfers between transit lines, systems and modes possible by establishing common or closely located terminals for local and regional transit systems, by coordinating fares and schedules, and by providing bicycle access and secure bicycle parking.
+Mission Bay North Redevelopment Plan (1998) and Mission The Mission Bay North Redevelopment Plan (1998) and Mission Bay South Redevelopment Plan (2018) define development and transportation goals for the 4th and King Street Station area.
 The plan includes the following policies relevant to HSR.
-Objective 10: Accommodate the expansion of transit services to, from, through and within Mission Bay North/Mission Bay South.
-Policy 1: Work with transit providers to coordinate the siting of transit stops at locations serving high-density uses.
+Bay South Redevelopment Plan Objective 10: Accommodate the expansion of transit services to, from, through and within Mission Bay North/Mission Bay South.
+(2018) Policy 1: Work with transit providers to coordinate the siting of transit stops at locations serving high-density uses.
 Policy 2: Encourage the siting of shelters, and retail and personal service uses at or near transit stops.
-Showplace Square/Potrero Avenue Plan (2008) The San Francisco General Plan Showplace Square/Potrero Avenue Plan presents a vision for future development in the Showplace Square and Potrero Hill neighborhoods.
-The plan includes the following transportation policies relevant to HSR.
-Objective 4.1: Improve Public Transit to better serve existing and new development in Showplace Square/Potrero Hill.
-Policy 4.1.10: Consider grade separation of the Caltrain tracks at 16th Street as part of a future high speed rail project.
 San Mateo County San Mateo County General Plan Policies (2013) The San Mateo County General Plan was adopted in 1986 and the goals and policies were updated in 2013.
-This partial list of the plan goals, and objectives includes those most relevant to HSR: Goals and Objectives 12.6: Plan for a transportation system that provides for the safe, efficient, and 12.6: Plan for a transportation system that provides for the safe, efficient, and convenient movement of people and goods in and through San Mateo County.
+This partial list of the plan goals, and objectives includes those most relevant to HSR: Goals and Objectives 12.6: Plan for a transportation system that provides for the safe, efficient, and convenient movement of people and goods in and through San Mateo County.
 12.38 Transit Coordination: a.
 Encourage transit providers to coordinate their service both within the County and with adjacent counties through common stations, coordination of scheduling, and honoring of transfers. b.
 Encourage SamTrans to coordinate its local service with cities and school districts.
 North Fair Oaks Community Plan (2011) The North Fair Oaks Community Plan was adopted in 2011 and defines goals and objectives for the unincorporated neighborhood of North Oaks, which is located in San Mateo County and bounded by the cities of Redwood City, Atherton, and Menlo Park.
 This partial list of the plan goals and objectives includes those most relevant to HSR: Goal 3.1: Improve overall neighborhood connectivity throughout North Fair Oaks.
 Policy 1B: Identify optimal multi-modal railroad crossings across both railroad corridors that would ensure critical north-south connections within the community, and identify needed improvements, potentially in conjunction with potential Dumbarton Rail and High Speed Rail project improvements, to support pedestrian and bicycle safety.
 Potential new crossings include 8th Avenue/Fair Oaks Avenue (pedestrian and bicycle-only crossing), Pacific Avenue/Westmoreland Avenue and Berkshire Avenue.
 Explore, as options for any new rail crossings, pedestrian- and bicycle-only crossings, and at-grade, underground, and overpass crossings.
 Prior to creating new rail crossings, pursue full feasibility analysis and impact studies, and ensure that assessment of potential crossings includes full participation of local residents in areas that could be impacted by creation of new crossings.
-San Mateo County Comprehensive Bicycle and Pedestrian Plan (2011) The City/County Association of Governments of San Mateo County adopted the San Mateo County Comprehensive Bicycle and Pedestrian Plan in 2011.
-The primary purpose of the plan is to addresses the planning, design, funding, and implementation of bicycle and pedestrian projects of countywide significance.
-The plan includes the following goals and policies relevant to transportation:
+City of Brisbane City of Brisbane General Plan (2020) The City of Brisbane General Plan Circulation Element, last updated in 2020, defines policies and programs to shape land use and transportation in the City of Brisbane.
+This partial list of the plan goals and objectives includes those most relevant to HSR: VI.
+2 Traffic Flow, Convenience and Access Policy C.2: The level of service objective for principal and minor arterial streets within the City is LOS "D."